 In a clinical trial, TASIGNA was shown to be effective among patients who had taken GLEEVEC® (imatinib mesylate) first and then switched to TASIGNA.

 At the time of the study in the mid-2000s, major cytogenetic response (MCyR) was the measured response.
-Fifty-one percent of Ph+ CML patients (164 of 321 patients) in chronic phase achieved MCyR with TASIGNA.
+Of 321 patients with Ph+ CML, in chronic phase, 51% achieved MCyR and 37% achieved a complete cytogenetic response (CCyR) with TASIGNA.
 Later studies measured response using major molecular response (MMR) and DMR (MR4.5).